Back

 From the first meeting to task setting in just 30 minutes

-Their project idea was the following: when people start worrying about health, they write down all the symptoms in the app, then chatbot asks them some clarifying questions and provides hints on the causes of feeling sick.
+Their project idea was the following: when people start worrying about health, they write down all the symptoms in the app, then the chatbot asks them some clarifying questions and provides hints on the causes of feeling sick.
 Right after that, they get recommendations about analyses to undergo and the ability to schedule appointments with the doctor based on the preliminary diagnoses.

 Healthcare App Design - Screen 1

-Filling out briefs with endless questions sucks even for big companies.
+Filling out briefs with endless questions sucks, even for big companies.
 As for startups — this is just a waste of time.
 Early-stage founders have nothing but the idea and a strong desire to bring it to life asap — along with this, most of them barely know the answers to “What is your target audience?” or “What are your core values and brand mission?”
 Answers to all these questions are just founders’ hypotheses that should be validated — there’s no sense in using them as the basis for “well-thought-out” designs.

 Without proper research, there’s a risk that a healthcare app UI design concept turns out to be wrong.
 In the early stages, it’s important to know that your main targets are investors.
 If they fall in love with the concept, you’ll be able to test out and refine the rest.

-This is exactly what happened to Clearstep: founders initially defined targets as young, technologically savvy, and health-conscious individuals.
+This is exactly what happened to Clearstep.
+Founders initially defined targets as young, technologically savvy, and health-conscious individuals.
 Knowing this allowed us to come up with the main app features and start implementing the design concept.
-We’ll tell you more about this later, right now let’s consider the next working stage in more detail.
+We’ll tell you more about this later.
+Right now, let’s consider the next working stage in more detail.

 From brief to design concept within 2 days

-When dealing with clients, most product companies prefer sticking to the traditional approach: first, come briefs, then mood boards, then prototypes and, thank God, finally comes the design (UI/UX).
-We initially used the same approach, but then it turned out that this process has a systematic error.
-The biggest disadvantage was that the main conflicts and unproductive debates occurred after the biggest part of the work was already done.
-Subjective discussions were time-consuming, sometimes neither mood boards nor references helped us meet the client’s expectations.
-We began to experiment: alongside with mood boards, we started sharing separate parts of “done” designs.
-These “already designed” elements gradually formed several app screens: we used them to demonstrate the final “done design” version.
+When dealing with clients, most product companies prefer sticking to the traditional approach.
+First, come briefs, then mood boards, then prototypes, and thank God, finally comes the design (UI/UX).
+We initially used the same approach, but then it turned out that this process had a systematic error.

 Such an innovative strategy has led us to drastic changes in working processes.
 Aligning the team around the client’s vision wasn’t that time-consuming anymore, we started getting meaningful feedback right away, there was no need to worry about “out of nowhere” weird design requirements occurring after a few months of working with the client.
-In case we failed to sync our visions either the first or the second time, we fell apart on a good note.
-Turned out that clients also found this working methodology very helpful: getting started with design concepts resulted in more trusting relationships with the team and boosted their motivation to get the job done.

 Healthcare App Design - Screen 2